doctorfree/Asciiville/markdown/asciiville.1.md

 *Terminal/Command options:*

 **-c 'command'**
-: indicates use 'command'
+: Indicates run 'command' in selected terminal window.
+If *command* is one of the special keywords (*search*, *speed*, *twitter*) then perform a web search, speed test, or run the command line twitter client.

 **-f**
-: indicates fullscreen display
+: Indicates fullscreen display

 **-g**
-: indicates use gnome terminal emulator
+: Indicates use gnome terminal emulator

 **-i**
-: indicates start asciiville in interactive mode
+: Indicates start asciiville in interactive mode

+**-I**
+: Indicates display system info

 **-l**
-: indicates use lynx as the default command
+: Indicates use lynx as the default command

 **-P script**
-: specifies the ASCIImatics script to run in visualizer pane
+: Specifies the ASCIImatics script to run

 **-r**
-: indicates use retro terminal emulator
+: Indicates use retro terminal emulator

 **-t**
-: indicates use tilix terminal emulator
+: Indicates use tilix terminal emulator

 **-x**
-: indicates use xfce4 terminal emulator
+: Indicates use xfce4 terminal emulator

 **-y**
-: indicates use ranger as the default command
+: Indicates use ranger as the default command

 **-z**
-: indicates use neomutt as the default command
+: Indicates use neomutt as the default command

 *ASCIImatics animation options:*

 **-a**
-: indicates play audio during ASCIImatics display
+: Indicates play audio during ASCIImatics display

+**-A**
+: Indicates use Asciiville scenes in ASCIImatics display

 **-b**
-: indicates use backup audio during ASCIImatics display
+: Indicates use backup audio during ASCIImatics display

 **-j**
-: indicates use Julia Set scenes in ASCIImatics display
+: Indicates use Julia Set scenes in ASCIImatics display

 **-J**
-: indicates Julia Set with several runs using different parameters
+: Indicates Julia Set with several runs using different parameters

 **-m**
-: indicates use MusicPlayerPlus scenes in ASCIImatics display
+: Indicates use MusicPlayerPlus scenes in ASCIImatics display

 **-n num**
-: specifies the number of times to cycle ASCIImatics scenes
+: Specifies the number of times to cycle ASCIImatics scenes

 **-N**
-: indicates use alternate comments in Plasma ASCIImatics scenes
+: Indicates use alternate comments in Plasma ASCIImatics scenes

 **-p**
-: indicates use Plasma scenes in ASCIImatics display
+: Indicates use Plasma scenes in ASCIImatics display

 **-s song**
-: specifies a song to accompany an ASCIImatics animation
+: Specifies a song to accompany an ASCIImatics animation

 **-S**
-: indicates display ASCIImatics splash animation
+: Indicates display ASCIImatics splash animation

 *General options:*

 **-k**
-: indicates kill Asciiville tmux sessions and ASCIImatics scripts
+: Indicates kill Asciiville tmux sessions and ASCIImatics scripts

 **-R**
-: indicates record tmux session with asciinema
+: Indicates record tmux session with asciinema

 **-T**
-: indicates use a tmux session for either ASCIImatics or command
+: Indicates use a tmux session for either ASCIImatics or command

 **-u**
 : Displays this usage message and exits